Gunfire, explosions at paramilitary HQ in Pakistan’s Peshawar: Reports

 Gunmen and a suicide bomber have attacked a paramilitary force headquarters in Pakistan’s northwestern city of Peshawar, according to media reports.

-Pakistan’s Dawn daily reported on Monday that the headquarters of the Federal Constabulary was “under attack” and that a suicide bomber had detonated their explosives at the gate to the complex.
+The Dawn daily reported on Monday that the headquarters of the Federal Constabulary was “under attack” and that a suicide bomber had detonated their explosives at the gate to the complex.

 Recommended Storieslist of 4 items